ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 {src="snippets/tutorial-websockets-server/build.gradle.kts" include-lines="20-23,25-27"}

-- `ktor-server-core` adds Ktor's core components to the project.
+- `ktor-server-core-jvm` adds Ktor's core components to the project.
-- `ktor-server-netty` adds the Netty [engine](Engines.md) to the project, allowing you to use server functionality without having to rely on an external application container.
+- `ktor-server-websockets-jvm` allows you to use the [WebSocket plugin](websocket.md), the main communication mechanism for the chat.
-- `ktor-server-websockets` allows you to use the [WebSocket plugin](websocket.md), the main communication mechanism for the chat.
+- `ktor-server-netty-jvm` adds the Netty [engine](Engines.md) to the project, allowing you to use server functionality without having to rely on an external application container.

 [//]: # (- `logback-classic` provides an implementation of SLF4J, allowing you to see nicely formatted [logs]&#40;logging.md&#41; in a console.)

-- `ktor-server-test-host` and `kotlin-test-junit` allow you to [test](Testing.md) parts of your Ktor application without having to use the whole HTTP stack in the process.
+- `ktor-server-tests-jvm` and `kotlin-test-junit` allow you to [test](Testing.md) parts of your Ktor application without having to use the whole HTTP stack in the process.

 ### Configurations: application.conf and logback.xml {id="configurations"}